Bridgeport, Connecticut: Railroad and ferries

 The Bridgeport Traction Company provided streetcar service in the region until 1937.
 The Housatonic Railroad carried passengers North through the Pequonnock and Housatonic Valleys before 1933.

 The city is connected to nearby New York City by both Amtrak and Metro-North commuter trains, which serve Bridgeport's Metro-North station.
 Many residents commute to New York jobs on these trains, and the city to some extent is developing as an outpost of New York–based workers seeking cheaper rents and larger living spaces.
 Connecting service is also available to Waterbury via Metro-North, and New Haven via Amtrak and Metro-North.
 Shoreline East service links Old Saybrook and New London with New Haven, which extends to Bridgeport and Stamford during weekday rush hours only.

-The Bridgeport & Port Jefferson Ferry service runs from Bridgeport across Long Island Sound to Port Jefferson, New York; the three vessels Grand Republic, P.T.
-Barnum, and Park City transport both automobiles and passengers.
+The Bridgeport & Port Jefferson Ferry service runs from Bridgeport across Long Island Sound to Port Jefferson, New York; the four vessels Grand Republic, P.T.
+Barnum, Long Island and Park City transport both automobiles and passengers.